 Video answer: What is vr on nikon lenses? - vr explained

-Top best answers to the question «Should i use vr nikon»
+Top best answers to the question «What does vr mean on my nikon lens»

+Vibration ReductionVibration Reduction (VR) is an image stabilization technology that minimizes blur caused by camera shake.
 Using a VR NIKKOR lens can result in sharp images in low light, under windy conditions or when using a physically large NIKKOR lens, at up to four stops slower with a VR lens than a non-VR lens.
-This number of f/stops is based on CIPA standards and will change depending upon the specific lens.

 Video answer: What does vr, is, and vc f-stops mean on a lens?

 So what does VR mean on Nikon lenses?
 It means convenient and precise focusing and exposure metering.
 With the need to use a tripod reduced, it also translates to more mobility.

 VR (Vibration Reduction), VC (Vibration Compensation), SR (Shake Reduction) and OIS/IS (Optical Image Stabilization/Image Stabilization) are all terms used in reference to a technique to reduce blur caused by camera shake.
 In the case of Nikon (...